grommet/grommet-designer/README.md

 You can also reference data in Repeater `dataPath`, so that Repeater will iterate over an array.

-### Base design
+### Imports

-Any published design can be used as a "base" for another design.
-Any components in the base design that have been explicitly given a name will be shown in the list of components that can be added.
-When added, these will be copied into the current design by value.
-In other words, any changes published to the base design will not be reflected in components already added in the design using it.
+Any published design can be used as a "import" from another design.
+Any components in the imported design that have been explicitly given a name will be shown in the list of components that can be added.
+When added, these can be copied into the current design by value.
+In this case, any changes published to the imported design will not be reflected in components already added in the design using it.
+Or, components can be added as a reference.
+In this case, any changes published to the imported design will be reflected in the importing design, when the browser is refreshed.

 ## Local development